dig/onset-world/README.md

 Create a folder inside your servers package folder called world, download all files from this repository and place them inside the world folder.
 Edit your server_config.json to install world as a package.<br/>
 **Please disable the sandbox package before enabling this!**

+#### World.json
+This file must be placed in the root server directory, this means the folder with server_config.json and OnsetServer.exe.